 If you’re seeking a break from screens, consider enrolling pupils in PGL’s residential school trips for both primary and secondary students.

-Our new THRIVE! programme is designed to enhance students’ wellbeing and promote a healthy, active lifestyle through a variety of engaging activities, including yoga, forest bathing, creative music sessions, and more.
+Our THRIVE! programme is designed to enhance students’ wellbeing and promote a healthy, active lifestyle through a variety of engaging activities, including yoga, forest bathing, creative music sessions, and more.

 To learn more about how PGL can support your school, visit our website or get in touch.
 Together, we can create unforgettable adventures that inspire learning and a love for the outdoors!